JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 `AlgebraOfGraphics.jl` is a higher-level plotting package that uses `Makie.jl` under the hood.
 It is geared towards data visualization workflows with support for `DataFrame`s.
-`AlgebraOfGraphics.jl` abstracts away some common patterns in data visualization using an interface inspited by R's `ggplot2` package.
+`AlgebraOfGraphics.jl` abstracts away some common patterns in data visualization using an interface inspired by R's `ggplot2` package.

-`AlgebraOfGraphics.jl` follows a layered approach to construct visualizations in a structure manner.
+`AlgebraOfGraphics.jl` follows a layered approach to construct visualizations in a structured manner.
 There are four main types of layers:

 - **data** layer